miguelSablan/LetsJam/README.md

 * Lobby Screen
    * Allows users to join a room of their choice.
 * Profile Screen
-   * Allows user to upload a photo and fill in favorite music prefernces
+   * Allows user to upload a photo
 * Room Screen
-   * Allows users to listen to music and add music to the queue
+   * Allows users to watch videos and add to queue.

 ### 3. Navigation